thegreatape/thegreata.pe-source/_posts/2015-05-31-extracting-testable-javascript-from-jquery-soup.markdown

 But there's a problem here.
 Our tests for this class still have to include our fake ajax server or they won't work—even though the code under test has nothing to do with HTTP requests now.

 To solve this, we'll use dependency injection to pass our store in as a constructor argument.
 Frameworks like AngularJS makes "dependency injection" sound really complicated, but it doesn't have to be.
-We're just changing `UserSearchForm` constructor from one that creates a new instance of specific class of store to one that takes an instance as an argument:
+We're just changing `UserSearchForm`'s constructor from one that creates a new instance of a specific class of store to one that takes a store as an argument:

 {% highlight coffeescript %}
 {% raw %}